kpdowns/marlin-2-skr-mini-e3-v3-cr20-pro/README.md

   - You can use `make tests-all-local` or `make tests-single-local TEST_TARGET=...`.
   - If you prefer Docker you can use `make tests-all-local-docker` or `make tests-all-local-docker TEST_TARGET=...`.

+## Creality CR20 LCD Physical Modifications

+In order to use the standard Creality CR20 Pro, you will need to manually wire cables from the BTT SKR Mini e3 v3.0 to the dual EXP ports on the LCD.
+A wiring diagram can be found at https://github.com/Klipper3d/klipper/issues/3805.

 ### [RepRap.org Wiki Page](https://reprap.org/wiki/Marlin)

 ## Credits